Accession of Bosnia and Herzegovina to the European Union: CFSP and ESDP operations

-In 2004, the European Union Police Mission (EUPM) launched in Bosnia and Herzegovina constitutes the first European Security and Defence Policy (ESDP) mission.
-The same year, EUFOR Althea replaced NATO's SFOR mission.
+The European Union Police Mission (EUPM) launched in Bosnia and Herzegovina in 2004 constitutes the first European Security and Defence Policy (ESDP) mission.
+In the same year, EUFOR Althea replaced NATO's SFOR mission.

 Stabilisation and Association Process

 A Stabilisation and Association Process (SAP) for the five countries of the region, including Bosnia and Herzegovina, was proposed in 1999.
 In June 2000, the European Council in Feira recognised that all the SAP countries are "potential candidates" for EU membership.
 In November of the same year, the regional SAP process was launched at the Zagreb summit.

 The process towards the signature of a Stabilisation and Association Agreement (SAA) began in 2003 with a feasibility study by the Commission on Bosnia and Herzegovina's capacity to implement the SAA.
 The same year, in June, the European Council in Thessaloniki confirmed the SAP as the main framework of the relations between the EU and the Western Balkans, recalling the perspective of accession for all the countries of the region.

 The EU Council adopted a new European Partnership with Bosnia and Herzegovina on 18 February 2008, setting the short-term and mid-term priorities for EU assistance to Bosnia and Herzegovina through IPA funds.